I am a passionate writer with 22 years’ experience in the industry, writing for various print and online media here in England and abroad.

 - Is a person good and is an action good?

 Kant then decided to base his ethical theory by examining the second part of the question.

 A lightbulb went on in Kant's mind.
-When we act as if we ought to; for example, demonstrating polite manners at the dinner table; we might not be happy doing so.
+When we act as if we ought to; for example, demonstrate polite manners at the dinner table, we might not be happy doing so.
 So why do it?

 Artistotle and Theories of Happiness Rejected